codebymatt/runtime/README.md

 Features should be developed in short, well encapsulated bursts, and should ideally differentiate between technical and user features (where it makes sense).

-A balance needs to be found between beautifully architected, elegant code, and code that is shipped (my eternal struggle).
-Not that I write elegant code, or ship things often for that matter, but these are things I'm continuously working on.
+A balance needs to be found between 'proper' code (meaning tested out its ears), and code that is shipped (my eternal struggle).
 It's my hope that working in smaller bursts will allow for this; sticking to YAGNI is encouraged.